Westerwald

 In the tour planner we inform you under the tab "Current info" about temporary route changes, closures and detours.

-From the state road 281, the Stöffel Park is signposted with tourist information signs.
+Stöffel Park is signposted from State Road 281 with tourist signs.

-The Nistertal-Bad Marienberg train station can be reached from Au an der Sieg or Limburg, even on weekends.
-A signposted access road leads from here to the GeoRoute.
+The Nistertal-Bad Marienberg train station can also be reached from Au an der Sieg or Limburg on weekends.
+A signposted access path leads from here to the GeoRoute.

-The hiking trail is a discovery tour and has sections of paths.Entering the active quarry area is prohibited.
+The hiking trail is a discovery tour and includes footpath sections.
+Entry to the active quarry area is prohibited.
 Please do not climb over fences.

 Sturdy footwear.